-This installment in Doug Hubbard’s successful “How to Measure Anything” series will reveal how quantitative methods, using prepared spreadsheet templates, can be applied to even the most difficult measurement problems in project management.
+This 2-hour installment in Doug Hubbard’s successful “How to Measure Anything” series will reveal how quantitative methods, using prepared spreadsheet templates, can be applied to even the most difficult measurement problems in project management.
 Douglas Hubbard will describe how to use his methods to measure any intangible, think of risk like an actuary, and look at project management decisions in a quantitative way that is proven to improve decision-making performance.

-The session consists an introductory overview of the topics listed below that are covered more extensively in our private HTMA: PM Seminar:
+The session consists of an introductory overview of the topics listed below that are covered more extensively in our private HTMA: PM Seminar:

 - Understanding what’s wrong with current PM “measurements” like risk matrices